-However, if you look at the story from a different angle, all those drawbacks were initially supposed to be there.
+However, if you look at the story from a different angle, all those cliches were initially supposed to be there.
 You see, the main character is a scriptwriter who factually ends up a protagonist of his screenplays, and that makes the OVA a witty parody on detective stories which may be shortly described as "B-movie coming to real life".
 Although the show never openly admits its parody nature it gives plenty of hints throughout the story: for example, when the protagonist and his future girlfriend meet for the second time, she wonders how two complete strangers have met twice in two consecutive days, and he replies: "That's why fiction can't win against reality.
 In reality, coincidences are allowed, but in fiction, coincidences are ridiculed".
 By doing that, the anime elegantly mocks its own narrative and performs the parody in a more subtle & intelligent way than many other shows of this kind.

 So, the story is good and well-written for what it is, providing an enjoyable watch if you keep in mind its actual purpose and don't take it too seriously.

-Animated by Bandai Visual, the OVA clearly reveals its age: not only it features classic 80's character designs but also some minor age issues here and there.
+The OVA clearly reveals its age: not only it features classic 80's character designs but also some minor age issues here and there.
 On the other hand, the animation displays very nice fluency of motion that makes the action quite enjoyable; also, the movie is depicted in eye-appealing dark blue tones that add a subtle noir feeling to the show.
 So, the OVA looks pretty good despite some age imperfections it has.